WilliamRigby/UserManagement/README.md

 constantly fetch that data based on magic strings of "user" or "admin".
 So I figured this enum was the lesser of the two evils, idk.

-Also, the most interesting part of the app is the user management page obviously, but you can't navigate to those pages unless your current user has admin privileges.
-So the first admin has to be created with SQL, and then that admin can promote other users to admin.
+**ALSO, the most interesting part of the app is the user management page obviously, but you can't navigate to those pages unless your current user has admin privileges.
+So the first admin has to be created with SQL, and then that admin can promote other users to admin.**